morningconsult/serrors/README.md

 The `serrors.WithStack` function takes an existing error and wraps it in an `serrors.StackErr`.
 This is meant for adapting errors returned by third-party libraries.
-If an error is passed to `serrors.WithStack` that already has an error that implements the `serrors.StackTracer` interface, the error is returned.
+If an error is passed to `serrors.WithStack` that already has an error that implements the `serrors.StackTracer` interface in its unwrap chain, the passed-in error is returned.
 If a `nil` error is passed to `serrors.WithStack`, `nil` is returned.
 These two rules make it possible to write the following code and not worry if there's already a stack trace (or no error) stored in `err`:

 ```go
 func DoSomething(input string) (string, error) {